SimLab Group Vision

 ESTABLISHING LINES OF COMMUNICATION

-a) Group Meetings/lunch/Journal – how frequently
+a) Group Meetings/lunch/Journal club – how frequently

 b) Individual Meetings – how frequently